Unicornssss7428/kissbill/README.md

 # Why I started this project
 I started this project because I grew tired of doing different calculations related to my finances by hand.
 I didn't want to use a personal finance manager as it seemed a bit overkill for my use case.
 The original plan for the project was just a small script to calculate how long it would take for me to save up for an emergency fund then it grew from there.

+A secondary reason that I started this project is because I have a lot of trouble doing math related to my finances and often make impuslive buying decisions.
+I wanted a way that I could easily see the consequences of my actions without much effort.
+Hopefully when I get my formal ADHD diagnosis and medications this will be less of an issue.
+With that being said I hope that this tool helps everybody and if you have ADHD I hope you find some use for it as well :))

 # Where this project may go
 The overall goal of this project is to be both a useful module for any finance applications you may want to develop and a stand-alone application.